Cape Cod Events

 The Cape Cod Scallop Fest is open rain or shine for three straight days.
 Friday and Saturday have hours from 11 am to 9 pm and Sunday hours are 11 am to 6 pm.
 The festival boasts an inexpensive ticket at $7 for general admission and has discounts for children.
 All of the live entertainment and attractions are all included in the general admission price.
 There are also meal ticket prices that you can lump together with your entry for an even better deal on admission.
 Make sure you come hungry and enjoy the Bourne Scallop Festival!

 Polar Express Ride

 There is nothing more festive than taking a ride on the Polar Express.
 The Cape Cod Central Railroad Polar Express is the perfect activity and a great way to enjoy the scenery!
-Running from November 18 through December 23, the Cape Code Polar Express offers many on-board activities for the whole family.
+Running from mid-November through late-December, the Cape Code Polar Express offers many on-board activities for the whole family.

 Onboard the Polar Express

 You’ll ride on a cozy train that has been decked out in holiday decorations; it’s an awesome backdrop for a family holiday photo!
 Imagine enjoying hot chocolate and cookies delivered by dancing chefs, all while the Polar Express movie is playing on your way to the North Pole.
 Passengers in first and diamond class will even receive a special Polar Express mug.